rush1o/rush1o/README.md

 ---

 ## 🌟 Beyond Code
-- 🏸 Love solving problems on and off the court
+- 🏸 Love solving problems on and off the court (badminton)
 - 📚 Lifelong learner, currently geeking on **Real-time analytics & Event-driven design**
-- ☕ Runs on coffee, curiosity, and clean code
+- ☕ Run on coffee, curiosity, and clean code

 ---